 9) Drive the car as normal.

-10) Some vehicles will benefit from a ECU reset to “reset” the fuel trims back to zero.
+10) It is advised to carry out a PDF Data reset on the vehicles before driving the vehicle as it may try to compare the new reading to the previous DPF data and log a code, to carry out a DPF date reset you will require a Workshop Grade scan tool or similar that can resent the DPF data history, Some vehicles will also benefit from a ECU reset to “reset” the fuel trims back to zero.
 Resetting the Nissan factory ECU is describes on our website under Nissan ECU Reset Cheat Sheet.
 On some vehicles, you may also try this procedure below: Disconnect the battery for 30mins and pump your foot on the brake 5x to fully de-energise the factory ECU.

 NB.
 If you do not feel any power increase then it is suggested that the vehicle’s catalytic convertor may be blocked.
 Contact us for a replacement “Cat” if needed.

 Note: On the Pajero, the original pressure sensor pipe brackets can be used.